 Transfer Student Uniforms: Mitaka doggedly keeps his old uniform in the manga.
 This is despite the fact it includes a pair of rather tragic checked pants.

-Sorry, I'm Gay: Yuujirou kisses Touru to finally convince Sayaka to leave.
-Touru does not react well afterward (not that this fazes Yuujirou - he suggests going even further in case Sayaka decides to return).
+Sorry, I'm Gay: Yuujirou kisses Tooru to finally convince Sayaka to leave.
+Tooru does not react well afterward (not that this fazes Yuujirou - he suggests going even further in case Sayaka decides to return).

-Yandere: Sayaka and her habit of stabbing Tohru's girlfriends with scissors.
+Yandere: Sayaka and her habit of stabbing Tooru's girlfriends with scissors.

 In the anime.
 In the manga, it's not as explicit.
 Well, aside from the covers.